JuzerShakir/Predicting_Boston_Housing_Prices/README.md

 Template code is provided in the `boston_housing.ipynb` notebook file.
 I will be required to use the included `visuals.py` Python file and the `housing.csv` dataset file to complete my work.
 While some code has already been implemented to get me started, I'll need to implement additional functionality when requested to successfully complete the project.

-> **Note that the code included in `visuals.py` is meant to be used out-of-the-box and not intended for students to manipulate.** If you are interested in how the visualizations are created in the notebook, please feel free to explore this Python file.
+> **Note that the code included in `visuals.py` is meant to be used out-of-the-box and not intended to manipulate.** If you are interested in how the visualizations are created in the notebook, please feel free to explore this Python file.

 #### Dataset file